btschwartz12/TextGPT/README.md

 ### Notice
 `This tool currently only works for Mac users.`

 Messages can be generated on any platform, but this tool uses the Messages app on Mac to send them.
+There are no plans currently to use a SMS API such as Twilio.

 ## Install